 Lalitha completed her graduation and post-graduation in Biotechnology from Bharathiar University, Tamil Nadu.
 She obtained her Ph.D from Rajiv Gandhi Centre for Biotechnology, Trivandrum where she worked on the role of Pax6 during retinal development and axon guidance.
 At Eyestem, she is involved in generating Retinal Pigment Epithelium (RPE) cells from human iPSCs and characterizing them to treat Age-related Macular Degeneration (AMD).

 Rashmi completed her Masters from Manipal Institute of Regenerative Medicine.
-She started her career at Regrow Biosciences, Pune where she played an important part in developing two stem cell based products for treating Cartilage and Bone defects.
+She started her career in biotechnology by gaining experience with Mesenchymal Stem Cells from various adult tissues.
 In 2019, she joined “The Accelerator program for Discovery in Brain disorders using Stem cells” (ADBS), NCBS to generate patient-specific iPSCs from various mental illnesses.
-At Eyestem she is working to develop iPSC – neural precursor cells as a potential treatment of Parkinson’s Disease.
+At Eyestem she is working to develop iPSC – derived neural progenitor cells and their derivatives as a potential treatment of Parkinson’s Disease.

 Swathi completed her Masters in Stem Cell Technology and Regenerative Biology from Manipal Academy of Higher Education where she worked on developing an in vitro model for Epilepsy.
 Currently at Eyestem, she is working on developing human iPSC- derived lung airway and alveolar epithelial cells for disease modelling CoVID-19 and the treatment of pulmonary fibrosis.